How Do You Ground a Light Switch without a Ground Wire?

 Always Attach Ground Wire

-It is always important to attach a ground wire to the mounting screw of your metal frame car.
-This will ensure that you have a secure connection between your vehicle and the electrical system.
-You can also connect this wire to the grounding terminal on your battery or another nearby grounded object.
+It is always important to attach a ground wire to the mounting screw of your metal electrical box.
+This will ensure that you have a secure connection to the grounding system.
+You can also connect this wire to the circuit grounding conductor.

 Metal Frame Can Ground Itself

-Due to the fact that metal frames are typically made out of strong materials, they can often ground themselves in certain situations.
+Due to the fact that metal frames are conductive, grounded metal boxes can ground the switch via the mounting screws if the switch is self-grounding.
 In cases like this, you may not need to attach any extra wires or devices.

 Use a Pigtail Off The Box

-If you’re using an incandescent light bulb and want it to be grounded, make sure that the pigtail off of the box goes into an appropriately wired outlet before connecting it up to your lamp’s ground wire (usually green).
-Then run supply wiring from there down through the floorboards or undercarriage of your vehicle into its engine bay where it will connect with power supplies for all other components in your car’s including fuel injectors.
+If you’re using an incandescent light bulb and want it to be grounded, make sure that the connect a ground pigtail from the grounded metal box to the switch’s green ground screw.
+Then run supply wiring from there down through the conduit to complete the circuit.

 Adding a ground to the knob and tube wiring